-Then I put the pieces of the form back together in a new order which made it possible for the system to auto-populate some fields depending on previous input.
+Then I put the pieces of the form back together in a new order which made it possible for the system to auto-populate some fields depending on the previous input.

 1 – Programme is the highest level of information in the request form.
 If users are creating the request for an existing programme, then all programme level information can be auto populated.
 The fields would still be editable, as the users occasionally needed to make changes.
-This would massively reduce input errors and information the user had to have at hand when creating the request.
+This would massively reduce input errors and information the user need to have at hand when creating the request.

-2- Previously users had know the exact number for the series they are creating the request for.
+2- Previously users had to know the exact number for the series they are creating the request for.
 It’s not needed in the new form anymore as I figured the system can predict this information based on available data.
 They simply need to answer questions in more human terms.
 Users loved it.
 To explain how this would work to developers, I wrote the pseudo-code of the logic.
 PO and devs loved it.